dfki-ric/pytransform3d/_sources/user_guide/transformations.rst.txt

 :math:`\boldsymbol{q} = 0.5 \boldsymbol{t} \boldsymbol{p}`, where
 :math:`\boldsymbol{t}` is a quaternion with the translation in the vector component and the scalar 0, and rotation quaternions have the same ambiguity.

+**Pros**

+* Representation: compact.
+* Renormalization: cheap in comparison to transformation matrix.
+* Supported operations: all, including interpolation with ScLERP.
+* Computational efficiency: the dual quaternion product is slightly cheaper than the matrix product.
+* Singularities: none.

+**Cons**

+* Interpretation: not straightforward.
+* Ambiguities: double cover.

 ----------
 References